MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/windows.md

 For more information about using the Xamarin Android SDK Manager, see [Android SDK Setup](~/android/get-started/installation/android-sdk.md).

-### Google Android Emulator
+### Android Emulator

-The [Google Android Emulator](https://developer.android.com/studio/run/emulator) can be helpful tool to develop and test a Xamarin.Android app.
+The [Android Emulator](https://developer.android.com/studio/run/emulator) can be helpful tool to develop and test a Xamarin.Android app.
 For example, a physical device such as a tablet may not be readily available during development, or a developer may want to run some integration tests on their computer before committing code.

 Emulating an Android device on a computer involves the following components: